salesforce/lwc-rfcs/text/0000-dynamic-stylesheet-replacement.md

 This allows component authors to override the stylesheets that are implicitly associated with the `template`.
 For instance, they could have some shared default styles defined in `template.css`, whereas `a.css` and `b.css` would selectively override those defaults.

-LWC still makes no attempt to remove stylesheets, or to ensure a particular ordering _between_ `render()` calls.
+LWC still makes no attempt to remove stylesheets, or to ensure a particular ordering of injected stylesheets in the DOM when `render()` is called multiple times with multiple return values.
 (This is in line with existing behavior.)

 ### Restrictions